 The Camp Taylor Story

 Congenital heart defects each year affect more than 40,000 U.S. newborns.
-Camp Taylor’s story is the story of one of those children.
+Camp Taylor’s story is the story of one of those amazing children.

 By age 8, it became clear to the Gaminos that Taylor could not keep pace with his friends or participate in sports or other physical activities due to exhaustion and the threat of injury.
 Taylor came to understand that everyone at school knew he had a heart defect and saw him as “different.”
 This left Taylor feeling isolated and alone.

-Taylor is doing well today with the help of daily medications and limited physical activity.
+Taylor is doing well today with the help of daily medications and somewhat limited physical activity.
 A graduate of Grace Davis High School in Modesto, California, he is currently completing his pre-requisites for nursing school.
 Just as important, he has taken an active role in Camp Taylor, serving as a counselor in its Mentor/Leadership program and overseeing the new Young Adult Program.
 He also shines as its leading public advocate, an impressive young man with a compelling story to tell about how Camp Taylor changed his life and the lives of thousands of other young heart patients.
 Taylor understands that without a heart transplant he could die early but his focus remains on the future.
 “My greatest fear is that Camp Taylor will not be here for the next generation of kids that survive,” he says.
 “Camp has to continue.”

 Taylor, 5 years old